|

 forming

-colourless soluble magnesium sulphate and hydrogen.
+colourless soluble magnesium sulfate and hydrogen.

-- magnesium + sulphuric acid
+- magnesium + sulfuric acid

-==> magnesium sulphate + hydrogen
+==> magnesium sulfate + hydrogen

 - Mg(s) + H2SO4(aq)